dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 variable are intended to apply to all form of writes.

-It is a compile time error to assign a value to a `final`, non-`late` local variable which is not **definitely unassigned**.
+It is a compile time error to assign a value to a `final`, non-`late` local variable which is **potentially assigned**.
 Thus, it is *not* an error to assign to a **definitely unassigned** `final` local variable.

 It is a compile time error to assign a value to a `final`, `late` local variable if it is **definitely assigned**.
-Thus, it is *not* an error to assign to a *not* **definitely assigned** `final`, `late` local variable.
+Thus, it is *not* an error to assign to a **potentially unassigned** `final`, `late` local variable.

-*Note that a variable is always considered definitely assigned and not definitely unassigned if it has an explicit initializer, or an implicit initializer as part of a larger construct (e.g. the loop variable in a `for in` construct).
+*Note that a variable is always considered **definitely assigned** and not **definitely unassigned** if it has an explicit initializer, or an implicit initializer as part of a larger construct (e.g. the loop variable in a `for in` construct).*

 It is a compile time error to read a local variable when the variable is **definitely unassigned** unless the variable is non-final and has nullable type.
-This includes variables marked `late` and/or `final`.

-It is a compile time error to read a local variable when the variable is not **definitely assigned** unless the variable is non-final and has nullable type, or is `late`, or is declared using `var` with no type and no initializer.
+It is a compile time error to read a local variable when the variable is **potentially unassigned** unless the variable is non-final and has nullable type, or is `late`, or is declared using `var` with no type and no initializer.

-The erors specified above are summarized in the following table (using `int` as an example non-nullable type).
+The errors specified above are summarized in the following table, where `int` is used as an example of an arbitrary **potentially non-nullable** type, `int?` is used as an example of an arbitrary **nullable** type, and `T` is used to stand for a type of any nullability.
 A variable which has an initializer (explicit or implicit) is always considered definitely assigned, and is never considered definitely unassigned.
-Note that the `var x` form may only be read in the "not definitely assigned" state when it has been subject to initialization promotion as described below.
+Note that the `var x` form may only be read in the **potentially unassigned** state when it has been subject to initialization promotion as described below.

-Read Errors:
+Read Behavior:

 | Declaration form  | Def.
 Assigned | Neither           | Def.
 Unassigned |
 | ----------------- | ------------- | ----------------- | --------------- |